OneRohanDesai/Archived_Projects/README.md

 | Just Orange        | Discontinued                    |
 | The Table V3       | Discontinued                    |

+> Olive project is located in gitlab, you can view it's code at https://gitlab.com/olive-simulator
 > Film Connoisseur is LIVE at https://www.film-connoisseur.rohandesai.in/

 ---